rladiesstl/meetup-jan24-2023/README.md

 See intro slides here: to be added

-Materials for this workshop can be found here: to be added
+Materials for this workshop can be found here: https://github.com/datadrivensupplychain/rladies-stl-optimization